The 10 Sports Cards That Changed the Hobby Forever

 jeter-sp-chipping

-Derek Jeter’s 1993 Upper Deck Foil SP rookie was one of the most popular cards issued in the early 1990s.
+Derek Jeter’s 1993 Upper Deck Foil SP rookie was among the most popular cards issued in the early 1990s.

 In 1993, Upper Deck decided to take it to the next level with its ‘Super Premium’, or SP for short, set.
 The cards were part of a new trend in the hobby at the time, as Topps released its premium issue called Finest, and Fleer came out with its higher-priced cards with a new ‘Flair’ moniker.

 The 1993 UD SP set featured a unique ‘Premier Prospects’ subset featuring 18 of the top rookies of the day.
-It was a different type of card with a background entirely made of shiny foil.
+It was a different type of card with a shiny foil background.

 Jeter’s SP Rookie is still widely popular today and is considered his most popular rookie card.
-It is also a very condition-sensitive card, as the foil is very prone to scratching.
+It is also a condition-sensitive card, as the foil is prone to scratching.

 Only 21 PSA 10’s exist and the last sale of a Gem-Mint copy was in late 2022 for $204,000.